 The problem with patient education

 The problem with patient education, according to the article, is that patients have become more savvy online and started to create their own communities outside of the big companies to get health information and share stories.
-Pharma is not intuitively a patient friendly place to go for disease education and many are staying away from corporate education portals in favor of their own social media communities.
+Pharma is not intuitively a patient friendly place to go for patient education on managing diseases or other chronic issues and many are staying away from corporate education portals in favor of their own social media communities.

 The Living Like You campaign has been created by Novartis to become a player in the online community for patient education for people living with MS. Since the launch in 2014, the campaign’s website features personal articles from their blog writers.
 The site’s regular staff of writers are from Canada, Ireland, Brazil, Germany and the United States, with different backgrounds and personal experiences with MS. The campaign is also active on Facebook, Twitter and Pinterest, the latter being the main platform for their #MSlifehacks campaign to show clever solutions to everyday problems for people with MS.